Braundo/kubernetes-guide/docs/overview.md

 <h3>Components of Worker Nodes</h3>

 - **Kubelet:** The agent that communicates with the API server and manages containers on the node.
-The kubelet also communicates directly with the container runtime on the node, instructing it to pull images, and start/stop containers.
+The kubelet communicates directly with the container runtime on the node, instructing it to pull images, and start/stop containers.
-- **Runtime:** Executes container operations like starting and stopping containers.
+- **Container Runtime:** Executes container operations like starting and stopping containers.
 Common runtimes include containerd and CRI-O.
 - **Kube-proxy:** Manages networking for containers, including load balancing.

 ![](../images/arch.svg)